 - Making an offer.
 Ensure you understand all the forms prior to making an offer.
-Look at past sale comparables and listen to your Real Estate agent’s advice when determining the offer.
+Look at past sale comparable and listen to your Real Estate agent’s advice when determining the offer.
 This advice is the most important input you will ever get.
 If you have selected your agent wisely they will know exactly what to do.

 - Keep emotions in tack.
 Buying your first home is a very exciting and emotional experience.
 No matter what anyone tells you there will always be another house you fall in love with.
 You need to keep your head to avoid this common mistake: do not be so in love with a particular property that you have to have it at any cost.
 You could end up with the wrong house or pay too much for it.

 Your current home may no longer meets your needs, or you are now in a position to acquire your ideal home and the time has come to move up to a larger more expensive home.
 Your current location may not be compatible with your family’s current lifestyle; maybe you would like a pool or a bigger yard.
-These are just a few of the reasons people consider relocating to a larger property and whatever your situation may be we serve our clients attentively, efficiently and with the utmost discretion to accomplish the sale of their current home and the purchase of a more suitable property.
-We would be delighted to schedule a complimentary home buying consultation to discuss moving up to help you target the ideal new property.
+These are just a few of the reasons people consider relocating to a larger property and whatever your situation may be I serve my clients attentively, efficiently and with the utmost discretion to accomplish the sale of their current home and the purchase of a more suitable property.
+I would be delighted to schedule a complimentary home buying consultation to discuss moving up to help you target the ideal new property.